Virieu-le-Petit

-Virieu-le-Petit (/fr/; Veriô-le-Petit) is a former commune in the Ain department in eastern France.
+Virieu-le-Petit (/fr/; Veriô-le-Petit /frp/) is a former commune in the Ain department in eastern France.
 On 1 January 2019, it was merged into the new commune Arvière-en-Valromey.

 Geography

 Climate

 Virieu-le-Petit has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Virieu-le-Petit is 11.0 C. The average annual rainfall is 1363.9 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 20.2 C, and lowest in January, at around 1.7 C. The highest temperature ever recorded in Virieu-le-Petit was 37.6 C on 13 August 2003; the coldest temperature ever recorded was -14.2 C on 5 February 2012.